 I had thoughts of making an Entremet this week, but the whole idea of it made me quite stressed!
 And being stressed before I bake something is not what I want.
 I bake for enjoyment and I need to be excited about what I’m making.
-I am not a fan of traditional Baklava so I decided to changed the flavours to things I do like and make Salted Caramel & Pecan Baklava!
+As I am not a fan of traditional Baklava, I decided to change the flavours to things I do like and make Salted Caramel & Pecan Baklava!

-For the filling I roughly chopped up 150g pecans.
+For the filling I roughly chopped up pecans.

-I added the pecans, 45g light brown sugar, 1 tsp cinnamon, 1/4 tsp nutmeg and 1/2 tsp salt into a food processor and pulsed them until they looked like a coarse crumb.
+I added the pecans, light brown sugar, cinnamon, nutmeg and salt into a food processor and pulsed them until they looked like a coarse crumb.

-Before layering the Baklava I melted 200g butter in a pan and stirred in 45g light brown sugar until it dissolved.
+Before layering the Baklava I melted butter in a pan and stirred in light brown sugar until it dissolved.

 After doing 10 filo layers, I added a layer of the pecan filling.
 Then I did 10 more filo layers again brushing butter in between, then another layer of pecan filling, then 10 more filo layers.
 Reserve some of the filling for topping the Baklava after baking, about 2 tbsp should do.

-I sliced the baklava up into pieces before baking.
+I sliced the Salted Caramel & Pecan Baklava up into pieces before baking.

 The pastry of the Salted Caramel & Pecan Baklava was beautifully crispy and made a great sound when I bit into it.
 The syrup made it sticky and sweet.
 I loved the contrast between the saltyness and the sweetness, much better than the traditional Baklava I reckon.
 My boyfriend demanded that ‘not all of these are being taken into your work!’
-So they must have been good!
+So the Salted Caramel & Pecan Baklava must have been good!

 Salted Caramel & Pecan Baklava